 For industries such as manufacturing, healthcare, tech, and others, you should first decide if you want to sponsor an apprenticeship program yourself or work through an intermediary.

-If you are registering a new program without an intermediary, you'll start by filling out Part 1 (Program Sponsor Registration) and Part 2 (Apprenticeship Program Model) of the Apprenticeship Program Application for Expansion Industries.
+If you are registering a new program without an intermediary, you'll start by filling out Program Sponsor Registration and Apprenticeship Program Model of the Apprenticeship Program Application for Expansion Industries.

 The rest of this guide is focused on additional steps to know about and complete once you've had your Apprenticeship Program for Expansion Industries approved by DAS.